 It’s their new world.
 Each day brings new sights, new sounds, new learning.
 Adjusting to this new world takes time – but this is a journey you take together.

 When a baby has a hearing loss, hearing aids play a vital role in developing their ability to listen and speak.
 The sooner your baby wears them for all their waking hours, the better it is for them.
 Sometimes, it might take a while for babies to get used to their hearing aid.
 With encouragement and perseverance it will soon become part of your baby’s daily life.

 Check your baby’s aids

 It’s important to check your baby’s hearing aids daily, as this is the only way to know if they are working properly.
 You should continue this routine until your child is old enough to tell you if something is wrong with their aids.
-Australian Hearing can provide you with a kit to check your baby’s hearing.
+Hearing Australia can provide you with a kit to check your baby’s hearing.

 When your baby is under six months

 When your baby is under six months, it’s common for them to experience a whistling sound in their hearing aid when lying down or leaning against something.
 This is called acoustic feedback and is a common problem for newborns.
 It happens because your baby’s ears are small and soft and they spend a lot of time with their ear pressed against a surface, such as when they are sleeping or feeding.

 You can reduce feedback by using a lubricant recommended by your audiologist.
 Young babies may also need new ear moulds every few weeks to reduce the feedback.
 When babies gain more control of their head and neck, the problem of acoustic feedback usually decreases.